 Sometimes, marketing tools are not enough to measure the qualitative aspects of your digital marketing campaigns.
-You set a goal and, when it’s time to measure the effects of the campaign, you find out that the results are not what you had in mind or what you planned for.
+You set a goal andthen you find that the results are not what you had in mind.
+Where’s the brand lift?

-Often, this outcome is not a result of the type of campaign you’ve created or the budget you’ve assigned, but the way you’ve selected the right metrics and measured your campaign.
+Often, this outcome is not a result of the type of campaign you’ve created or the budget you’ve assigned.
+It’s more about the way you’ve selected the right metrics and measured your campaign.

 What happens, for example, if you want to measure certain aspects and you don’t have the right metrics and tools to do so?
 Google answered this question in 2015 with Brand Lift, filling the void in the measurement of brand metrics such as consideration or brand awareness.